 - Outdated credit or balance information

-2. Research Lenders Who Work with Borrowers with Bad Credit
+2. Research Lenders Who Let You Buy a House with Bad Credit

-If you have bad credit, not all lenders will work with you.
+Not all lenders will work with you if you want to buy a house with a bad credit score.
 Or, if they agree to work with you, they may only offer you higher interest rates.
-That’s why it’s important to do your research to find lenders who will work with borrowers who have bad credit.
+That’s why it’s important to do your research to find lenders who will work with borrowers who want to buy a house with bad credit.

 Start by comparing mortgage offers online, looking for the lender that will offer you the best rate based on your credit score.
-One option to consider is an FHA loan; one in six FHA borrowers had a credit score below 600, thanks to the low credit and down payment requirements.
+One option to consider is an FHA loan, which have lower down payment and credit requirements than other conventional loans.
+In fact, borrowers with credit scores as low as 580 could qualify for an FHA loan.
 Most private lenders are FHA-approved, so all you have to do is ask whether the lender you like does FHA loans to get started.

 3. Make Sure You Have Enough Money Saved

-FHA loans require just a 3.5 percent down payment, but other lenders may require a much higher down payment.
+FHA loans require just a 3.5 percent down payment, but other lenders may require a much higher down payment if you are looking to buy a house with bad credit.
 This is why it’s important to have money saved before you start looking—if you don’t have the down payment money, you can’t move ahead with the home you love.

 If you’re struggling to save for your down payment, you can look for payment assistance via grants from the U.S. Department of Homes and Urban Development (HUD).
 HUD provides funds to each state, who then gives the funds to residents in need.
 Before you can get any support from a HUD grant, however, you do need to be approved for a mortgage, and you will also need to take a HUD-approved Housing Counseling class.